rocketlend/protocol/README.md

 - Create a new lending pool with their chosen parameters
 - Supply RPL to one of their lending pools - this may also be done by a third party on the lender's behalf
+- Set the allowance for transfers of debt into one of their lending pools
 - Withdraw RPL that is not currently borrowed from one of their lending pools
 - Withdraw any interest paid to one of their lending pools, and optionally supply it back to the pool
 - Withdraw any remaining debt (borrowed RPL plus interest) from a node after